marina-khi/marina-khi.github.io/index.markdown

 ## Welcome!

 I am a Ph.D. candidate in Economics at the University of Bonn and a research fellow at the Institute of Finance and Statistics at the University of Bonn.
+In September, I will be joining the Department of Econometrics at Erasmus University Rotterdam as a tenure track Assistant Professor.
 I am interested in Econometrics and Statistics, specifically in Nonparametric Statistics and Time Series Analysis.
 I am also interested in economic applications for statistical methods.
-You can find the short version of my CV [here][1] and my Job Market Paper [here][3].

-[1]:{{ site.url }}/download/CV_Khismatullina.pdf
-[2]:{{ site.url }}/research
-[3]:{{ site.url }}/download/JMP_Khismatullina.pdf

-I will be available for interviews at the EEA's and AEA's online job market meetings.

-**References:** <a href="https://sites.google.com/view/joachimfreyberger/home"> Prof. Dr. Joachim Freyberger </a> (University of Bonn), <a href="http://www.statistik.uni-bonn.de/members/prof-dr-a-kneip/?L=1"> Prof. Dr. Alois Kneip </a> (University of Bonn), <a href="https://mivogt.github.io/"> Prof. Dr. Michael Vogt </a> (University of Ulm)

 **E-mail:** <a href="mailto:marina.k@uni-bonn.de">marina.k@uni-bonn.de</a>